cabbagecabbagecabbage/cabbagecabbagecabbage.github.io/_posts/2022-07-02-My-Competitive-Programming-Journey.md

 Despite the relatively short duration of my journey, it was full of irreplaceable experiences and meaningful transformation.
 Even though I now realize that developing my competitive programming prowess is no longer the most meaningful goal, it (at least) served as an important transition between my purposeless self and the person I am now, while teaching me many invaluable lessons along the way.

-I would like to express my sincere appreciation to everyone who inspired, encouraged, or assisted me throughout my competitive programming journey.
+I would like to express my sincere appreciation to everyone who inspired, encouraged, or assisted me along the way.
 I'm sure it would have been much more lonely and frustrating without you all.

 To my fellow competitive programmers, I wish you a fruitful journey.